imperfectlink/KeyboardRenderKit/docs/source/rci.rst

 .. image:: img/RCIvsMIR.jpg

 In this example, the original collection asset had 176 objects in it with some visibility options turned off.
-The Make Instances Real function brought back 161 of them and lost all of the collections, organization and colour.
+The Make Instances Real function only brought back 161 of them and lost all of the collections, organization and colour.

 |